 When you’re at work (that is, in the office), you don’t simply work continuously for eight or ten hours and then go home.
 If you did, the previous section would be pretty pointless.
 But in addition to chatting with a coworker, you might take a moment to read an article in a business journal in your break room, or take a lap to stretch your legs.
 You might even just look out the window for a bit to clear your head.

 This isn’t a lack of efficiency.
 It’s a necessity.
 We all need a moment every now and then, and if you’re locked away alone in a room somewhere all day, honestly it’s all the more important.
 And without the natural ebb and flow of a day in an office, it can be easy to get lost in the weeds for an unhealthy period of time.
 The solution?
 Make time to step away.
 Take a couple moments to do something that isn’t work.
 Remember earlier when I said the unpredictability of kids and pets can be nice?
 Here’s where they can help.
 Throw a tennis ball for your dog a few times, take a lap around the block with the kids, something like that.
-Don’t allow yourself to get more run down working from home than you would if you were working normally.
+Don’t allow yourself to get more run down working from home than you would if you were in the office.